Baxter International (NYSE:BAX) Issues FY24 Earnings Guidance

-Baxter International (NYSE:BAX – Get Free Report) updated its FY24 earnings guidance on Thursday.
+Baxter International (NYSE:BAX – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.88-$2.98 for the period, compared to the consensus EPS estimate of $2.90.
 The company issued revenue guidance of $15.1 billion, compared to the consensus revenue estimate of $15.10 billion.
 Baxter International also updated its Q2 guidance to $0.65-$0.67 EPS.

-A number of equities research analysts recently commented on BAX shares.
-Citigroup lifted their price target on shares of Baxter International from $41.00 to $44.00 and gave the stock a neutral rating in a report on Wednesday, April 3rd.
-UBS Group lowered their target price on Baxter International from $40.00 to $36.00 and set a neutral rating on the stock in a research note on Tuesday, February 6th.
-Barclays increased their price target on Baxter International from $52.00 to $54.00 and gave the stock an overweight rating in a research note on Monday, February 12th.
-Bank of America boosted their price objective on Baxter International from $42.00 to $45.00 and gave the company a neutral rating in a research note on Tuesday, March 5th.
-Finally, JPMorgan Chase & Co. increased their target price on shares of Baxter International from $38.00 to $44.00 and gave the stock a neutral rating in a research report on Friday, February 9th.
-Seven investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Baxter International presently has an average rating of Hold and an average price target of $46.30.
+A number of research firms have recently commented on BAX.
+UBS Group dropped their target price on Baxter International from $40.00 to $36.00 and set a neutral rating on the stock in a research report on Tuesday, February 6th.
+Citigroup boosted their price objective on Baxter International from $41.00 to $44.00 and gave the company a neutral rating in a research report on Wednesday, April 3rd.
+StockNews.com upgraded Baxter International from a hold rating to a buy rating in a research report on Friday, January 19th.
+Bank of America boosted their price target on shares of Baxter International from $42.00 to $45.00 and gave the stock a neutral rating in a report on Tuesday, March 5th.
+Finally, Barclays increased their price objective on shares of Baxter International from $52.00 to $54.00 and gave the company an overweight rating in a report on Monday, February 12th.
+Seven equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has an average rating of Hold and a consensus price target of $46.30.

-Baxter International (NYSE:BAX – Get Free Report) last issued its quarterly earnings data on Thursday, May 2nd.
-The medical instruments supplier reported $0.65 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.61 by $0.04.
+Baxter International (NYSE:BAX – Get Free Report) last issued its quarterly earnings results on Thursday, May 2nd.
+The medical instruments supplier reported $0.65 earnings per share for the quarter, topping the consensus estimate of $0.61 by $0.04.
+The company had revenue of $3.59 billion for the quarter, compared to the consensus estimate of $3.55 billion.
 Baxter International had a return on equity of 18.97% and a net margin of 17.79%.
-The company had revenue of $3.59 billion for the quarter, compared to the consensus estimate of $3.55 billion.
-During the same quarter last year, the business posted $0.59 earnings per share.
-The firm’s revenue was down 1.6% compared to the same quarter last year.
-Equities analysts expect that Baxter International will post 2.9 EPS for the current year.
+Baxter International’s revenue was down 1.6% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.59 EPS.
+As a group, equities research analysts forecast that Baxter International will post 2.9 earnings per share for the current year.

 Baxter International Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Monday, April 1st.
-Investors of record on Friday, March 1st were given a $0.29 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Monday, April 1st.
+Stockholders of record on Friday, March 1st were given a dividend of $0.29 per share.
+The ex-dividend date of this dividend was Thursday, February 29th.
 This represents a $1.16 annualized dividend and a dividend yield of 3.14%.
-The ex-dividend date of this dividend was Thursday, February 29th.
-Baxter International’s dividend payout ratio (DPR) is 22.31%.
+Baxter International’s dividend payout ratio is currently 22.31%.

 About Baxter International